-Dimension/indicator/measure Results Forecast Material Variations and Comments Dimension/marcator/measure 2019 2020 2021 2022 2023 2024 2025 2026 - Material Variations and Comments [Adjusted underlying surplus (deficit)/ Adjusted underlying revenue] x100 As at 30 June 2022 there has been a clarification released for the application of IAS 38 Intangible Assets - Configuration or Customisation Costs in a Cloud Computing Arrangement which has impacted Council's result.
-The clarification reflected arrangements in respect of a specific part of cloud technology, Software-as-a-Service (SaaS), and howthey should be accounted for and deals with specific circumstances in relation to configuration and customisation costs incurred in implementing SaaS.
-This has resulted in \$4.96 million of Digital Transformation costs expensed and a net loss of \$2.86 million in impairing the WIP balance of the Digital Transformation Program for future expected expenses.
+Dimension/indicator/measure Res sults Forecast Material Variations and Comments Dimension/indicator/measure 2019 2020 2021 2022 2023 2024 2025 2026 Material variations and comments [Adjusted underlying surplus (deficit)/ Adjusted underlying revenue] x100 As at 30 June 2022 there has been a clarification released for the application of IAS 38 Intangible Assets - Configuration or Customisation Costs in Cloud Computing Arrangement which has impacted Council's result.
+The clarification reflected arrangements in respect of a specific part of cloud technology, Software-as-a-Service (SaaS), and how they should be accounted for and deals with specific circumstances in relation to configuration and customisation costs incurred in implementing SaaS.
+This has resulted in \$4.96 million of Digital Transformation Program for future expected expenses.
 Results have also been impacted by a shortfall in other revenue sources experienced in the first half of the financial year as a result of COVID-19 restrictions as well as the write-off of infrastructure assets during the year of \$4.20 million.
 Stability Rates concentration Rates compared to adjusted underlying revenue [Rate revenue / Adjusted underlying revenue] x100 56.27% 65.32% 69.35% 67.81% 67.71% 66.01% 65.52% 65.51% The 2021-22 result is due to other revenue sources increasing at a slightly higher rate than rate revenue which is capped.
 However rate revenue will continue to be a key source of funding for the delivery of high quality services and infrastructure to the community.
 Rates effort Rates compared to property values [Rate revenue / Capital improved value of rateable properties in the municipality] x100 0.12% 0.12% 0.12% 0.13% 0.14% 0.14% 0.15% 0.15% This result illustrates the relatively low rating burden for the Stonnington community, and Council continues to have one of the lowest average residential rates and charges across metropolitan Melbourne.